Events and Calendar

 - offer opportunities for skills to be practised in experiential small-group work

-The day is aimed at those training in or who have completed CAT practitioner training (or those with considerable knowledge and clinical skills in CAT) who would like to deepen their knowledge and skills in working with complex interpersonal dynamics.
-Relevant theory will be included but the focus will be on skills development and clinical application.
+The day was aimed at those training in or who have completed CAT practitioner training (or those with considerable knowledge and clinical skills in CAT) who wanted to deepen their knowledge and skills in working with complex interpersonal dynamics.
+Relevant theory was be included but the focus was on skills development and clinical application.

 Sarah Littlejohn originally trained as an integrative psychotherapist and qualified as a CAT Practitioner in 2001.
 Sarah went on to be accredited as a CAT Psychotherapist, and is also an accredited supervisor and trainer.
 She’s been a lead trainer for the Catalyse Practitioner Training for more than a decade and provides supervision for Practitioner Trainees and for IRRAPT trainees.
 Sarah runs introductory CAT workshops to a range of professionals each year.
 She has been a past chair of both ACAT’s Training Committee and Catalyse Executive.
 She is particularly interested in how CAT provides a framework for the early formulation of complexity, and uses of the therapeutic relationship.